lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 >"When I saw that, that evidence left by two people, of [[love]] or something like it, desire at least, at least touch, between two people now perhaps old or dead, I covered the bed again and lay down on it.
 I looked up at the blind plaster eye in the ceiling.
 I wanted to feel [[Luke]] lying beside me.
 I have them, these attacks of the past, like faintness, a wave sweeping over my head."
 >-pg.
 57

+- "Nolite te bastards carborundorum." is carved into the floor of the darkest corner of Offred room
+	- writing is forbidden